mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-setup.md

 # SSH Key Setup

-An SSH key is a secure access credential used in the SSH protocol and establishes a secure and encrypted connection to our HPC systems.
+An SSH key is a secure access credential used in the SSH protocol and establishes a secure and encrypted connection to Engaging.
 This page is for those who wish to implement SSH key authentication on top of general MIT Kerberos authentication.

 SSH keys consist of a pair: a public key and a private key.